 It is unclear whether either of these proposals, Connecticut’s or New Jersey’s, will move forward any time soon.
 Connecticut is in the middle of filling a hole in their biennial budget and state policymakers have shown little appetite for serious new investments this year.
 The New Jersey program may be more likely to gain steam, although the governor’s budget package does face hurdles.
 Regardless, as these debates get off the ground, policymakers should center these proposals as first steps toward a broader higher education affordability plan in the state—one that ultimately reaches all students with financial need and incorporates the Promise program as a building block toward systemwide debt-free pathways for students.

-Tags: college tuition, tuition, new jersey, Free College, Connecticut, college
+Tags: tuition, new jersey, Free College, Connecticut, college, college tuition

 New Jersey and Connecticut Launch into Free College Debate